millross/pac4j-async/README.md

 trigger immediately).
 This project can be found [here](https://github.com/millross/vertx-completablefuture-demo) and led to the following conclusions

-* If followup procesisng is attached to a CompletableFuture which has already been completed then the processing will be triggered immediately.
+* If followup processing is attached to a CompletableFuture which has already been completed then the processing will be triggered immediately.
 Therefore it is legitimate for asynchronous functions to create and return CompletableFutures as there is no requirement for preconfigured processing.